 How Long Should You Live In A House Before Selling?

 Prospective homeowners or existing homeowners contemplating a home sale often ask their REALTOR®: How long should I live in a house before selling?
-It’s a fair question to consider, given that the length of time that you inhabit a home can significantly impact your ability to turn a profit on the sale of the property in the end.
+It’s a fair question since the length of time that you inhabit a home can significantly impact your ability to turn a profit if and when you sell it.

-If you’re a current renter and potential home buyer who’s wondering how long to live in a house before selling, we’re pleased to report that the decision doesn’t have to be as difficult as it seems at first blush.
-In fact, when you take a few simple variables such as closing costs, capital gains tax and mortgage interests rates into account, the choice becomes far simpler.
+If you’re wondering how long to live in a house before selling, the decision isn’t that difficult.
+A few simple variables such as closing costs, capital gains tax and mortgage interests rates can help you decide.

 Let’s take a closer look at how long you should live in a house before selling, and what it takes to turn a profit on your real estate investments.